mrgt/MongeAmpere/README.md

 ccmake ../MongeAmpere
 ```

 Then type successively c, c, g in ccmake to configure MongeAmpere.
-Build it:
+Then build it:

 ``` sh
 make